KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 This also means you should update existing CTypes.

-While existing CTypes will continue to work in the short term, we advise to upgrade to the latest metaschema at your earliest convenience.
+While existing CTypes continue to work in the short term, we advise to upgrade to the latest metaschema at your earliest convenience.

 Old Property Value: `"$schema": "http://kilt-protocol.org/draft-01/ctype#"` New Property Value: `"$schema": "ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/"`